Pleural mesothelioma is a rare cancer of the pleura, the lining of the lungs. It is the most common form of cancer caused by asbestos.

 - While prognosis is generally poor, early detection is the single best way to improve the chances of survival.

 Pleural mesothelioma is a type of cancer that affects the linings of the lungs (the pleura).
-Caused by exposure to asbestos, pleural mesothelioma is the most common of the three types of mesothelioma, with more than 75% of all cases affecting the pleura.
+Caused by exposure to asbestos, pleural mesothelioma is the most common of the three types of mesothelioma.
+In the U.S., pleural mesothelioma accounts for about 90 percent of the approximately 3,000 diagnosed cases of mesothelioma each year.
+Approximately 40% of patients survive more than 1 year after a diagnosis.
+In addition to stage of the cancer at diagnosis, factors like a patient’s age and overall health can affect prognosis.

 Common Symptoms of Pleural Mesothelioma